Coherent relaxion dark matter

-In this paper, we investigate whether the model presented above can account for the observed dark matter relic density, in the context of the standard $\Lambda$CDM cosmology with a high reheating temperature, electroweak phase transition, and radiation domination epoch after inflation.
+In this paper, we investigate whether the model presented above can account for the observed dark matter relic density, in the context of the standard $\Lambda$CDM cosmology with a reheating temperature well above the electroweak scale.
 The only non-SM light degree of freedom in a minimal scenario is the relaxion field itself.
-It is shown that via a dynamical misalignment mechanism the relaxion follows a viable axion-like DM evolution. \\
+It is shown that via a dynamical misalignment mechanism, the relaxion follows a viable axion-like DM evolution. \\

-{\bf Basic idea.} Our basic observation is simple as follows.
+{\bf Basic idea.} The idea is based on the following observation.
 During inflation, the relaxion scans the electroweak Higgs mass, and settles down at one of its local minima.
-After reheating, the EW symmetry is restored and the backreaction potential disappears.
+If the universe is reheated with temperature above the critical temperautre of EW phase transition, the EW symmetry is restored, and the backreaction potential disappears.
 As a result, the relaxion field begins to evolve again, until the backreaction potential appears at some temperature, $\Tra$.
-Requiring that the relaxion has been trapped in a close-by minima, the relaxion field is displaced from its local mininum with a certain misalignment angle, $\Delta\theta$.
-Consequently, when the Hubble scale drops below its mass, it begins to oscillates around the minimum.
+Requiring that the relaxion has been trapped in a close-by minima, the relaxion field is displaced from its local mininum with a certain misalignment angle, $\Delta\theta \!= \! \Delta \phi /f$.
+Consequently, when the Hubble scale drops below its mass, it begins to oscillate around the minimum.
 This coherently oscillating relaxion field eventually constitutes the DM in the present universe.
-To understand qualitatively why such a ``relaxion-miracle" can occur, consider the relaxion matter density during matter radiation equality in units of the corresponding temperature, $\Teq^4$: ${\rho_{\rm DM}/\Teq^4}\sim m_\phi^2 f^2/ \Teq\Tos^3\sim 0.1$ where we assume for simplicity $\Delta\theta\sim1$, $\Tos\sim v$ and $\mub\sim 0.1\GeV.$ We show below that a light relaxion can be efficiently trapped either via the Hubble friction during the radiation domination era, in a truly minimal model, or via particle production from relaxion coupling to dark photon. \\
+To guarantee such a ``relaxion-miracle" can occur, we must ensure that the relaxion is trapped again by the backreaction potential after its second evolution during the radiation-dominated universe.
+We show below that a light relaxion can be efficiently trapped either via the Hubble friction during the radiation domination era in a truly minimal model, or via particle production from relaxion coupling to dark photon~\bibnote{A possibility of the relaxion DM is briefly mentioned in the original paper~\cite{Graham:2015cka} without any explicit computations.
+Although it is possible that the relaxion could obtain nonvanishing misalignment angle after the reheating in their QCD model~\cite{Graham:2015cka} since the linear potential also couples to the inflaton field, it is different from our consideration as the dynamical misalignment mechanism that we are considering does not invoke any needs of coupling the rolling potential to the inflaton field.}. \\